Met Office issues most severe ‘red’ danger-to-life warning ahead of Storm Eunice

 Lesser warnings for wind and snow have also been issued in Scotland, Northern Ireland and the north of England, bringing the possibility of cancelled travel plans and rural communities becoming cut off.

-The extreme weather comes as parts of the UK continue to reel from Storm Dudley earlier in the week, which – although likely less severe than the imminent weather front – caused widespread disruption.
+The extreme weather comes as parts of the UK continue to reel from Storm Dudley earlier in the week, which – although likely less severe than the imminent weather front currently brewing in the Atlantic Ocean – caused widespread disruption.

 Power was knocked out to nearly 20,000 properties, the Northern Powergrid said on Thursday morning, with engineers having worked through the night to restore the electricity network.